wisdomfrominsanity/WindowsBrute/README.md

 # WindowsBrute
 This Program Only Works on Linux
-The brute force only works on older Windows OS harddrives
+The brute force only works on Windows Windows NT/2K/XP/Vista harddrives

 Requirements:
 linux,
-old windows harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed
+Windows NT/2K/XP/Vista Windows harddrive with password protected users, wordlist sush as Rockyou.txt, and samdump2 installed